-In our opinion, based on the work undertaken in the course of the audit:

-- the information given in the Strategic Report and the Reports of the Directors for the financial year for which the financial statements are prepared is consistent with the financial statements; and - the Strategic Report and the Reports of the Directors have been prepared in accordance with applicable legal requirements.
+In our opinion, based on the work undertaken in the course of the audit, the information given in the Strategic Report and Report of the Directors for the year ended 31 December 2017 is consistent with the financial statements and has been prepared in accordance with applicable legal requirements.

-In addition, in light of the knowledge and understanding of the Group, the Parent Company and their environment obtained in the course of the audit, we are required to report if we have identified any material misstatements in the Strategic Report and the Reports of the Directors.
-We have nothing to report in this respect.
+In light of the knowledge and understanding of the Group and its environment obtained in the course of the audit, we did not identify any material misstatements in the Strategic Report and Report of the Directors.